ietf-wg-httpapi/link-hint/draft-ietf-httpapi-link-hint.md

 # HTTP Link Hints {#link_hints}

-A HTTP link hint is a (key, value) tuple that describes the target resource of a Web link {{!RFC8288}}, or the link itself.
-The value's canonical form is a JSON {{!RFC8259}} data structure specific to that hint.
+A HTTP link hint is a (key, value) tuple that describes the target resource of a Web link {{WEB-LINKING}}, or the link itself.
+The value's canonical form is a JSON {{JSON}} data structure specific to that hint.

-Typically, link hints are serialised in links as target attributes ({{!RFC8288}}, Section 3.4.1).
+Typically, link hints are serialised in links as target attributes ({{Section 3.4.1 of WEB-LINKING}}).

 In JSON-based formats, this can be achieved by simply serialising link hints as an object; for example: